Retired Program Co-Director Kate Tredway Brought a Wealth of Knowledge to UIC’s Online RN to BSN Program

 With 25 years of experience at UIC, Kate's leadership and background in nursing education is unmatched.

-Kate Tredway, MBA, MSN, RN, brings a wealth of experience and dedication to her role as Co-Director of the University of Illinois Chicago’s online Registered Nurse to Bachelor of Science in Nursing program.
-Her diverse clinical, educational, and business background positions her to lead the program effectively.
+Kate Tredway, MBA, MSN, RN, brought a wealth of experience and dedication to her role as Co-Director of the University of Illinois Chicago’s Online Registered Nurse to Bachelor of Science in Nursing program.
+Her diverse clinical, educational, and business background positioned her to lead the program effectively.

 With a 25-year career at the UIC College of Nursing, Kate’s journey from an associate’s degree in nursing to a significant academic role highlights her steadfast commitment to nursing education.
 Her initial nursing education at Blackhawk Community College in Moline, IL, provided her with invaluable insight into the challenges faced by nurses with associate degrees which helped shape her approach to education.
 She then went on to earn her master’s degree from the UIC College of Nursing at the Quad Cities Regional Campus.

-Teaming up with Co-Director Gloria E. Barrera, Kate ensures that the program surpasses modern nursing education standards.
-Under her leadership, the program fosters a transformative learning environment that empowers nurses to excel in their careers.
-Kate has received the Faculty Award for Teaching Excellence 11 times and the UIC Silver Circle Award three times.
+During her time as Co-Director alongside Gloria E. Barrera, Kate helped ensure that the program surpassed modern nursing education standards.
+Under her leadership, the program fostered a transformative learning environment that empowered nurses to excel in their careers.
+Kate received the Faculty Award for Teaching Excellence 11 times and the UIC Silver Circle Award three times.

-Explore Kate’s background and her ongoing goals as Co-Director of the online RN to BSN program.
+Explore Kate’s background and her goals during her time as Co-Director of the online RN to BSN program.

 I’ve been with UIC for 25 years in the College of Nursing, always in the RN to BSN program.
 I live in the Quad Cities, and I have an associate’s degree in nursing from Blackhawk Community College in Moline, Illinois.
 All our students are associate degree or diploma nurses.
 So, I know their experience, and I think I connect with them well because of that.